rakhi-pal/itune-search/README.md

 ## Introduction

-This project is developed using vanilla React with functional components and hooks(ES6+).
+This project is developed using React with functional components and hooks(ES6+).
 It uses React-router-dom for routing to different pages.
 It also uses Material UI components.
-It provides a simple itune search app with the following reuirements met.
+It provides a simple itune search app with the following requirements met.
 1. Allow the top 100 to be searchable.
 2. Allow the user to see more information about the Album of a selected song.
 3. Allow the user to apply category filter and date filter for release dates.